-The Center for Reproductive Rights has launched a new publication that investigates the realities behind the criminalization of noncoercive and nonexploitative consensual sex among adolescents: Criminalizing Adolescence: A Call to Reform the Sexual Offences Act.
+The Center for Reproductive Rights has launched a new publication, titled Criminalizing Adolescence: A Call to Reform the Sexual Offences Act, that investigates the realities behind the criminalization of noncoercive and nonexploitative consensual sex among adolescents.

 Why is this publication important?